-Table 42.
+Table 41.
 Monitor specific parameters for the LdapMonitor

-Paramet er Description Requi red Default value dn The distinguished name to use if authenticated search is needed. option al - password The password to use if authenticated search is needed. option al - port The destination port where connection shall be attempted. option al 389 retry Number of attempts to get a search result. option al 1
+Paramet er Description Requi red Default value dn The distinguished name to use if authenticated search is needed. option al - password The password to use if authenticated search is needed. option al - port The destination port where connection shall be attempted. option al 389 retry Number of attempts to get a search result. option al 1 searchba se The base distinguished name to search from. option al base searchfi lter The LDAP search's filter. option al (objectcla ss=)

-Paramet Description Requi Default er red value searchba se The base distinguished name to search from. option al base searchfi The LDAP search's filter. option (objectcla lter al ss=) version The version of the LDAP protocol to use, specified as an integer.
+Paramet er Description Requi red Default value timeout Time in milliseconds to wait for a result from the search. option al 3000 version The version of the LDAP protocol to use, specified as an integer.
 Note: Only LDAPv3 is supported at the moment. option al 3

-4.6.27.
+4.6.26.
 LdapsMonitor